Chapter 1: This Venerable One is Dead

 They were all afraid that this cunning, ruthless tyrant would descend from the sky, baring his beastly white fangs, and rip apart those who dared to attack his palace, tearing them to pieces.

-Someone said with a heavy expression, “Mo Weiyu’s spiritual power is strong, and he is a cunning person.
-We should be cautious so we don’t fall for his traps.”
+Someone said with a heavy expression, “Mo Weiyu’s spiritual power is profound, and he’s very cunning.
+We must be cautious above all else so we don’t get caught in his traps.”

 The generals all expressed their agreement.